With China Tourist Visa Resumed,

 Conclusion

-Conclusively, for tourists preferring an overland trip from Lhasa to Mt.
-Kailash, the southern route is the best choice, considering its magnificent on-the-way view and perfect asphalt-paved road condition.
+Mount Kailash is located over thousands’ kilometers away from Lhasa.
+The southern route via EBC is the best choice for tourists who prefer a Mount Kailash tour from Lhasa by land, with magnificent scenery along the way and perfect asphalt-paved roads.
 While the north route is also recommended if you are seeking exotic scenery and adventurous experience.

 Besides, you can also take a flight to Ngari airport and then take a short drive to Kailash, when your travel time it limited.